18F/join.tts.gsa.gov/pages/positions/pif-presidential-innovation-fellow.md

 Full time

 **Appointment Type:**
-Excepted Service: Not to exceed 12 months (1 year); may be extended for 1 additional year for a maximum of 2 years total.
+Excepted Service: 12 months and 1 day.
+May be extended up to an additional 12 months.

 ## Job Summary